trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 [^14]: Cf. “Falsche Tierliebe”. _Gießener Anzeiger_, 16.04.1960.
 Direct quotes have been translated into English for clarity’s sake.

-[^15]: Wessely, Christina. _Löwenbaby._ Berlin: Matthes & Seitz, 2019: 59.
+[^15]: Wessely, 2019: 59.
 Direct quotes have been translated into English for clarity’s sake.

-[^16]: Klös, Heinz-Georg. _Wegweiser durch den Zoologischen Garten Berlin 1961_.
-Berlin: Aktien-Verein des Zoologischen Gartens zu Berlin 1961: 8.
+[^16]: Klös, 1961: 8.
 Direct quotes have been translated into English for clarity’s sake.

 [^17]: Zoological Garden Berlin to M. Günther, 06.04.1959, AZGB O 1/2/80.
 Direct quotes have been translated into English for clarity’s sake.